aendra-rininsland/bluemoji/rfcs/0001-bluemoji.md

 - **Accessibility concerns:** The colon-wrapped alias provides a slight amount of contextual information so it has been recommended as the fallback text, but there's no way of enforcing that given how ATProto facets work.
-A suggested fallback character (`◌`) has been provided to provide guide-rails for an approach that may become popular as more clients begin to support Bluemoji in the future, especially given that the facet contains more accessibility information than the colon-wrapped alias provides.

 # Alternatives